shuciran/shuciran.github.io/_posts/HTB/Windows/2 Medium/2023-05-30-Intelligence.md

 [^password-spraying]: Password Spraying
 [^ldap-record-addition]: LDAP Record Addition with dnstool.py
-[^responder]: LLMNR Attack poisoning the network and steal hashes [^bloodhound-python] Bloodhound Python to execute outside of the machine with credentials.
+[^responder]: LLMNR Attack poisoning the network and steal hashes
+[^bloodhound-python]: Bloodhound Python to execute outside of the machine with credentials
+[^silver-ticket]: Silver Ticket Attack
+[^silver-ticket-impacket-getst]: Impacket-getST can be abused as well to craft a silver ticket